samerkour/XMLWinFormsSample/README.md

 # XMLWinFormsSample
-XML Validation against XSD , Create, Open, Edit , Save XML File
+.Net Cor 6, XML Validation against XSD , Create, Open, Edit , Save XML File

 The idea is a project that have a mandatory name and type and an optional list of values Loaded, Created, Edited and Saved to an XML File and Validated Against XSD Schema.